by John Vonhof

 Digital Pre-Conference Manuscript Submissions

-We are trying something new this year.
-Four faculty members have agreed to look at digital submissions:
+For the second year, digital submissions will be accepted.
+Thirteen faculty members have agreed to look at digital submissions:

-- Cynthia Ruchti (critiques as a freelancer)
+- Julie Williams (critiques as a freelancer)

-Your submission will be emailed before the conference starts to whomever of the four you designate.
+Your submission will be emailed before the conference starts to whomever of the thirteen you designate.
 You will receive your file and comments back in digital form too, so please bring a USB thumb drive.

 Packaging and Sending Your Manuscripts